 Non-assignment of benefits and Qualified Domestic Relations Orders (QDROs) Your benefits cannot be sold, used as collateral for a loan, given away, or otherwise transferred, garnished, or attached by creditors, except as provided by law.
-However, if required by applicable state comestic relations law, certain court orders could require that part of your benefit be paid to someone else-your spouse or children, for example.
+However, if required by applicable state domestic relations law, certain court orders could require that part of your benefit be paid to someone else-your spouse or children, for example.
 This type of court order is known as a Qualified Domestic Relations Order (QDRO).
-As soon as you become aware of any court proceedings that might affect your Plan benefits, please contact Mass Mutual.
-You may request a copy of the procedures concerning QDROs, including those procedures governing the qualification of a domestic relations order, without charge, from the CBIZ ESC.
+As soon as you become aware of any court proceedings that might affect your Plan benefits, please contact the Plan Administrator.
+You may request a copy of the procedures concerning QDROs, including those procedures governing the qualification of a domestic relations order, without charge, from the Plan Administrator.

-ARTICLE 9 PLAN INVESTMENTS AND FEES
+ARTICLE 9 PLAN ADMINISTRATION AND INVESTMENTS